 First, please make sure you use the proper host hardware that is supported as per README (opens new window).

 openHABian requires a minimum of 1GB of RAM to run well.
-While you can get away with a 512MB box like a RPi0W, you must not run anything other than openHAB itself, in particular do not run memory hogs such as InfluxDB or Grafana.
+While you can get away with 512MB when your box has enough CPU power like a RPi0W2, you must not run anything other than openHAB itself, in particular do not run memory hogs such as InfluxDB or Grafana.

-openHABian requires you to provide direct Internet access.
+openHABian requires you to provide direct Internet access for the duration of the installation.

 Using private IP addresses is fine as long as your router properly provides NAT (Network Address Translation) services.

 To configure WiFi, edit the